aleburbridge/aleburbridge/README.md

 -->

 ### Hi 👋 I'm Alexander.
-I'm a full-stack developer and student of Bloom Institute of Technology
+I'm a full-stack developer and graduate of Bloom Institute of Technology

 - 🔭 I’m currently working on a Jackbox-style browser game
-- 🌱 I’m currently learning Spring and Query
 - 💬 Ask me what the point of a tuple is
 - 📫 How to reach me: LinkedIn in bio